-During the fourth quarter of 2011, the graving dock flooded unexpectedly when soil washed out from under the graving dock floor, allowing water from the Gulf Intracoastal Waterway to enter the dock through the floor and causing a portion of the graving dock slab to fracture.
-The dock will need to be drained to determine the extent of the damage and commence necessary repairs.
-To prevent further flooding, the Company has designed and is constructing a coffer cell to drain the dock and complete repairs to the slab so that it can be utilized during the fabrication stage of the Williams Gulfstar FPSTM GS-1hull project.
-The estimated cost to construct the coffer cell is approximately \$9 million and the cost to repair the slab is estimated between \$1.5 million and \$3 million, depending on the extent of damage.
-However, the final repair costs will not be known until the dock can be drained and accordingly, the aggregate costs of repairs remains subject to change.
-The Company currently estimates that approximately \$2.5 million to \$3.5 million of the cost to build the coffer cell will only be used for the Williams project and accordingly will be included in its estimated project cost.
-The remaining cost will be capitalized as property as part of the graving dock or as inventory for use on future projects after its removal upon completion of the Williams project.
-The estimated costs to repair the slab to the dock will be expensed when incurred between March 2012 and June 2012.
+Also for the twelve-month period ended December 31, 2012, \$9.5 million was spent to complete the construction of a coffer cell to drain the graving dock at our Texas facility.
+During the fourth quarter of 2011, the graving dock flooded unexpectedly when soil washed out from under the graving dock floor, which allowed water from the Corpus Christi Ship Channel to enter the dock through the floor and caused damage to a portion of the graving dock slab.
+To prevent further flooding, the Company designed and constructed a coffer cell to drain the dock and complete repairs to the slab so that it can be utilized during the fabrication stage of the Williams Gulfstar FPSTM GS-1hull project.
+Of the \$9.5 million spent in 2012, \$3.1 million of costs to build the coffer are included in contract costs for the Williams project.
+The remaining \$6.4 million has been capitalized as property as part of the graving dock or as inventory for use on future projects after its removal upon completion of the Williams project.
+The graving dock at our Texas facility is drained and repairs to the slab are substantially complete.
+The approximate cost to repair the graving dock was \$7.5 million, all of which has been recovered through insurance.